Bounding geometry of loops in Alexandrov spaces: Introduction

-Theorem 0.6 implies a lower bound on the length of an almost closed geodesic, implicitly in terms of $n, \kappa, d$ and $V_{r_n}(X)$ (when $m$ fixed and $\delta\to 0$, $\delta_1$ must have a positive lower bound; see Remark 8.7 in [BGP]).
-However, because $\chi_m(\delta_1, \delta)\to \infty$ as $m\to \infty$, Theorem 0.6 fails to imply a lower bound on the length of an $m$-broken geodesic loop (of length, say one) with $m$ large while $m\delta$ are very small (so both $\delta_1$ and $\delta$ are small).
+Theorem \ref{Theorem 0.6} implies a lower bound on the length of an almost closed geodesic, implicitly in terms of $n, \kappa, d$ and $V_{r_n}(X)$ (when $m$ fixed and $\delta\to 0$, $\delta_1$ must have a positive lower bound; see Remark 8.7 in [BGP]).
+However, because $\chi_m(\delta_1, \delta)\to \infty$ as $m\to \infty$, Theorem \ref{Theorem 0.6} fails to imply a lower bound on the length of an $m$-broken geodesic loop (of length, say one) with $m$ large while $m\delta$ are very small (so both $\delta_1$ and $\delta$ are small).

 In view of the above, it is natural to ask if the sharp estimate in Theorem A holds in terms of the rough volume.
-First, the rough volume is not countably additive (e.g., rationales in $[0,1]$ has rough volume $1$ while a point has rough volume $0$) and thus it cannot be equivalent to the Hausdorff measure.
-However, we can establish the equivalency for the two measures on any open subset (see Remark 3.8).
+First, the rough volume is not equivalent to the Hausdorff measure in general.
+For example, the set of rational numbers in $[0,1]$ has rough volume $1$, while its complement and $[0,1]$ both have rough volume $1$.
+This also concludes that the rough volume does not have aditivity.
+However, we can establish the equivalency for the two measures on the bounded subset which is open or has lower dimensional boundary.
+Note that this includes the closed set whose Hausdorff measure is zero.
+Since we can't find this equivalency in literature, for completeness we give a proof for the following result.